 - Page Inspector

-From Firefox 37 onwards, you can debug chrome: and about: pages using the normal Debugger, just as if they were ordinary content pages.
+You can debug chrome: and about: pages using the normal Debugger, just as if they were ordinary content pages.

 Targeting a document